 Cholesterol is a waxy steroid metabolite that is useful in the body and could also be considered essential to human metabolism.
 When it become high cholesterol, then many medical problems can ensue.

-Cholesterol can be found as a transportation molecule within the body, within certain cell walls or “membranes”, and it is essential in the synthesis of hormones and other necessary acids and vitamins within the body.
+Cholesterol can be found as a transportation molecule within the body, within certain cell walls or “membranes”, and it is essential in the synthesis of hormones and other necessary acids and Vitamins within the body.

 The production or synthesis of cholesterol occurs in the body.
-A large amount of cholesterol is produced within the liver.Â Other sites for production include:Â intestines, adrenal gland, and some reproductive organs.
+A large amount of cholesterol is produced within the Liver.
+Other sites for production include: Intestines, Adrenal Gland, and some reproductive organs.

 However, cholesterol can also be added to the body through dietary means especially by animal products.
 Animal fats are typical places to find cholesterol.
 Plants and vegetables do not contain cholesterol unless it has been added through cooking process or other means.

-Sources of Cholesterol include:
+Common Sources of Cholesterol include:

-Saturated Fats can be seen in chocolate, some oils, animal fats, and some dairy products
+Another few players in cholesterol are Trans Fat and Saturated Fat.
+Saturated Fats can be seen in chocolate, some oils, animal fats, and some dairy products.

 Trans Fats can be seen in baked goods, fast food, snack foods, fried foods, margarine, and hydrogenated vegetable oil.
 Trans fats are produced by partially hydrogenating unsaturated fats.
 These are not found largely in nature.
 It has been recommended to limit or eliminate trans fats to improve your health.

-It is not specifically a disease but may result from other issues such as diet, family genes, diabetes or thyroid problems.
+Is when a high amount of circulating cholesterol can be found in the Blood.
+It is not specifically a disease but may result from other issues such as diet, family genes, Diabetes or thyroid problems.

 Cholesterol can always be found in the blood – but when levels becomes quite elevated then the concern arises.